 Having acne can greatly reduce quality of life, as the resultant shame and grief that people feel can be enormous, making them insecure, lacking in self-confidence, dejected and even depressed.
 If these feelings prevail, do not hesitate to consult your doctor and if necessary, ask for a referral to a psychologist and/or dermatologist.

 Additional risks and side effects

-Always read the package leaflet of the medicines you are prescribed.
-Do not use antibiotics to which you were previously allergic.
+Always read the leaflet of the medicines you are prescribed.
+Do not use antibiotics to which you have previously had an allergic reaction.
 Always complete an antibiotic course, unless you have allergic reactions.

-Additional risks and side effects of acne medication:
+Additional risks and side effects of acne treatments:

-- Do not use adapalene, tretinoin, clindamycin/tretinoin gel, doxycycline and isotretinoin when pregnant or breastfeeding.
+Do not use the following acne treatments when pregnant or breastfeeding: adapalene, tretinoin, clindamycin/tretinoin gel, doxycycline and isotretinoin.